BrickMMO/tasks/accounts.markdown

 ![GitHub](images/logo-github.png)

-[GitHub](https://github.com), is a platform and cloud-based service for software development and version control using [Git](https://git-scm.com/), allowing developers to store and manage their code. ~ Widipedia
+[GitHub](https://github.com), is a platform and cloud-based service for software development and version control using [Git](https://git-scm.com/), allowing developers to store and manage their code. ~ Wikipedia

 ### Discord